 With over 25 years of research behind it, it has become clear that emotional intelligence (EQ) is a critical predictor of workplace success.
 Businesses large and small are taking advantage of education, assessment and coaching to bring the power of EQ into their workforce.
 So, what is emotional intelligence?

 Emotional intelligence is the unique repertoire of emotional skills that a person uses to navigate the everyday challenges of life.
-In his book Emotional Intelligence: Why It Can Matter More Than IQ, Daniel Goleman defines EI as the "capacity for recognizing our own feelings and those of others, for motivating ourselves, and for managing well in ourselves and our relationships."
+In his book Emotional Intelligence: Why It Can Matter More Than IQ, international EQ expert and researcher Daniel Goleman defines EI as the "capacity for recognizing our own feelings and those o

 How emotional intelligence assessment can strengthen your business:

 Emotional intelligence assessment will help an employee better understand their strengths and highlight areas that need development.
 The self-assessment allows for specific feedback on how their functioning compares on a standardized assessment.
 Combined with a feedback session, it will help create a plan for enhancing performance and improving job satisfaction.

 Leadership Assessment and Skill Building.